Mathiasotnes/DNV-hackathon/README.md

 Spesific Script Workflow:

+Azure anomaly detection - coming soon™

 Plotting files:

-In /candidate_analysis/candidates_analisys.py is used to load in AISyRisk candidates to quickly filter out desired ferries, dates, and candidate properties and get simple plots and statistics.
+- /candidate_analysis/candidates_analisys.py - is used to load in AISyRisk candidates to quickly filter out desired ferries, dates, and candidate properties and get simple plots and statistics.

 All plotting files in plotting/ are used for combining data from anonaly detection and AISyRISK candidates data and plot them.
 File names should be descriptive, but slight further insight for each is given here: